spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

 Select the appropriate Production Context from the dropdown menu, see definitions below (note that only one Production Context should be applicable to a single artifact) [20]_:

-  * Audiobook: Recordings of oral readings of books designed for commercial distribution and consumption.
+  * Audiobook: A recording of a oral reading of a book designed for commercial distribution and consumption.
-  * Broadcast: Recordings of a radio broadcast.
+  * Broadcast: A recording of a radio broadcast.
-  * Classroom Recording: Recordings of lectures in a classroom setting.
+  * Classroom Recording: A recording of a lecture in a classroom setting.
-  * Documentary recording: Recordings of sounds made outside a controlled studio environment or professional performance venue that are generally unedited and typically made with portable equipment.
+  * Documentary recording: A recording of a sound made outside of a controlled studio environment or professional performance venue that is generally unedited and typically made with portable equipment.
-  * Home recording: Sound recordings produced in a private home.
+  * Home recording: A sound recording produced in a private home.
-  * Lab recording: Sound recordings produced in a speech or language lab.
+  * Lab recording: A sound recording produced in a speech or language lab.
-  * Studio recording:  Sound recordings produced in a professional recording studio.
+  * Studio recording: A sound recording produced in a professional recording studio.
-  * Podcast:  Programs (such as music, news or arts programs) that are like a radio or television show but that are downloaded over the Internet.
+  * Podcast:  A program (such as music, news or arts programs) that are like a radio or television show but that are downloaded over the Internet.

 Note that most frequently used Production Context would be: Documentary recording, Home Recording or Studio Recording.
 This could be determined after you listened to it.